-Gas stations and roadside diners are the enemy of the waistline when it comes to road trips.
-The convenience of a burger with fries and a coke might seem like a good idea, but the amount of calories you’ll be eating really isn’t worth it.
+Gas stations and roadside diners are the enemies of the waistline when it comes to road trips.
+The convenience of a burger with fries and coke might seem like a good idea, but the amount of calories you’ll be eating really isn’t worth it.
 I always cook up a few chicken breasts before I go on the road.
 They are great for snacking on and can be safely stored in a cool bag.

 Eggs are another great road trip food.
 Boil up a load, and they can last for days.